modelica/MAP-Lang_ProjectRules/README.md

-# MAP-LANG Project Rules #
+# MAP-Lang Project Rules #

-Repository for the project rules of the Modelica Association Project - Languages (MAP-LANG)
+Repository for the project rules of the Modelica Association Project - Languages (MAP-Lang)

 See [`MAP-LANG_ProjectRules.md`](MAP-LANG-ProjectRules.md)